Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Law-corrected surrogate modeling with Gaussian process

-The unnormalized posterior samples can be easily sampled using MCMC method such as Metropolis-Hastings (MH) algorithm, Gibbs sampling and DRAM et al. Here we use MH sampling algorithm to draw samples from the unnormalized posterior Eq. \eqref{eq:posterior}.
-The Metropolis-Hastings (MH) algorithm is one of the most popular MCMC methods.
-An MH step of invariant distribution $\pi(\btheta)$ and proposal distribution $ \pi_q(\btheta^{'} |\btheta^i) $ involves sampling a candidate value $\btheta^{'}$ given the current value $\btheta^i$ according to $ \pi_q(\btheta^{'}| \btheta^i)$.
-The Markov chain then moves towards $\btheta^{'}$ with acceptance probability
+The unnormalized posterior Eq.~\eqref{eq:posterior} can be efficiently sampled using Metropolis–Hastings (MH) algorithm \cite{chib1995understanding}, a useful Markov Chain Monte Carlo (MCMC) method \cite{andrieu2008tutorial}.
+An MH step with invariant distribution $\pi(\btheta)$ and proposal distribution $\pi_q(\btheta' \mid \btheta^{(i)})$ proceeds by generating a candidate $\btheta'$ from $\pi_q(\btheta' \mid \btheta^{(i)})$ given the current state $\btheta^{(i)}$.
+The candidate is accepted with probability